This article was updated by the Great British Mag editorial team on 21 April 2022.

-If you are on a Tier 4 visa you can apply for a Schengen visa, if you are intending to visit more than one European country.
-It will be cheaper and quicker than applying for a visa for individual countries.
+If you are on a UK Student Visa and intend to visit more than one European country, you can apply for a Schengen visa which is cheaper and quicker than applying for a visa for several individual countries.

 What is a Schengen visa?